hoodoer/JS-Tap/README.md

 * The nickname of the spawned DOM Beacon will be automatically linked and displayed on the domain card and the beacon's sidebar card.
 * Injections happen immediately if the user is currently on the target domain, or upon the next visit.

-### BEX Tickets & BEX Conductor (Session Cloning)
+### JS-Tap Tickets & JS-Tap Conductor (Session Cloning)

-The BEX Beacon captures cookies (including httpOnly), localStorage, sessionStorage, and authorization headers for every domain the target visits. **BEX Tickets** let you export all of that session data as a portable blob, and **BEX Conductor** replays it in your own browser so you can browse as the victim.
+The BEX Beacon captures cookies (including httpOnly), localStorage, sessionStorage, and authorization headers for every domain the target visits. **JS-Tap Tickets** let you export all of that session data as a portable blob, and **JS-Tap Conductor** replays it in your own browser so you can browse as the victim.

-#### Generating a BEX Ticket
+#### Generating a JS-Tap Ticket

 1. In the JS-Tap portal, select a BEX Beacon client and expand its domain list.
-2. Click the **BEX Ticket** button on the domain card you want to clone.
+2. Click the **Clone Ticket** button on the domain card you want to clone.
 3. The ticket is copied to your clipboard as a base64-encoded string.

 A ticket contains: